ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 {% endhighlight %}

 ## Create a Timer to Read the Sensor Values
 Next you will create a timer to read the data from the photoresistor and set the state of the LED.
-To do this, in the _MainPage()_ constructor, replace <code>// TODO: Read sensors every 25ms and refresh the UI</code> with:
+To do this, in the InitGpioAsync()_ method, replace <code>// TODO: Read sensors every 25ms and refresh the UI</code> with:

 {% highlight csharp %}
 // Read sensors every 100ms and refresh the UI